Rancho Guejito: History

-Modern development of the Rancho
+Modern development

 The ranch taps a water supply deep below the surface of the ground, which has facilitated its investment in agriculture and the expansion of its historic cattle ranching business.
 Starting in 2007, the ranch has planted approximately 500 acres of organic avocado groves, citrus trees and wine grapes.
 The ranch has pioneered local adoption of water-efficient technology including moisture sensors and a high-density planting method, allowing it to grow crops with one-fourth of the water used by other growers.

 In 2009, representatives from The Rodney Co. contacted the county to discuss plans for developing the tract.
 Representatives proposed building approximately 10,000 homes and preserving about 16,000 of the 22000 acre in its natural state.
 Conservationists and residents of nearby communities have opposed development of the land.

 In 2022, after 177 years of selling ranch-raised beef at auction, Rancho Guejito launched a direct-to-consumer beef program.
-The beef is authorized by the U.S. Department of Agriculture to be labeled as "Rancho Guejito 100% Grass Fed [Beef], All Natural,* Pasture-Raised**, Raised without Added Hormones, No Antibiotics Ever.
-Born and Raised at Rancho Guejito."